 Zheng He and the Exploration of the Americas in the time before Columbus.
 This Chinese Muslim admiral and explorer sailed massive expeditionary treasure voyages during the Ming Dynasty around the globe and is said to have landed in the Americas decades before Columbus.

-Speakers: Teng Teng Chin, Dr. Ruifeng Liang, Dr. Bayer Lee
+Speakers: Dr. Keith Lowe, Dr. Ruifeng Liang, Dr. Bayer Lee

 This fascinating documentary examines the mystery surrounding the sailing exploits of the legendary Admiral Zheng and his 30 year command of a gigantic Ming fleet.